-Too many new nonprofits jump into the grant writing game before they’re ready.
-Or they try to hire a grant writer long before they have the funds to pay them.
+Too many new nonprofits look to hire a grant writer before they’re ready to write grants.
+Or they try to hire grant writers for nonprofits long before they have the funds to pay them.

-New nonprofits need to be patient.
+New charities need to be patient, rather than hire grant writers for nonprofits.
 Grants are not free money.
 Grants are not an essential piece of your new nonprofit’s funding.
-If you try to hire someone before your nonprofit is grant ready, you’re going to waste a lot of time and money.
+If you try to hire grant writers for nonprofits before you are grant ready, you’re going to waste a lot of time and money.

-Here are some things new nonprofits absolutely need before hiring a grant writer:
+Here are some things new organizations absolutely need before hiring grant writers for nonprofits:

 2. Accomplishments.
 You can certainly start a new program through a grant, but you cannot start a new organization with one, unless you know someone at a big foundation who can help you get a grant.
 Wait until you have some accomplishments to speak of, to prove to the funding organization that you’re ready to handle their money.

 3. Direction.
 Capable leadership is part of direction, but you also need focus.
-I see way too many well-intentioned do-gooders trying to start a new nonprofit that promises the world, that provides a bunch of random services.
-Get organized before you start grant writing.
+We see too many well-intentioned do-gooders trying to start a new nonprofit that promises the world, that provides a bunch of random services.
+Get organized before hiring grant writers for nonprofits.

 4. Details.
 Grants are like business plans.
 The good ones are extremely detailed, outlining exactly who will do what, where things will happen, on what days and times, etc. You can’t make these details up as you go through a grant narrative.
 Not only is it frustrating to the grant writer, but it’s extremely ineffective.
 Our suggestion is to look at some grant applications before you start grant writing, so you know what information you’ll need to develop.